craigmckeachie/a11_upgrade_manual/README.md

     > Note: Even though we only see the AngularJS application it is a hybrid application.
 To prove this, the next section shows how to use an Angular component within the shown AngularJS component.

+1. Optional: Commit your code to source control.
-## Step 5: Downgrading An Angular Component
+## Lab 5: Downgrading An Angular Component

 1. Create the widget directory: `src\angular\app\widget`
 2. Create the file `src\angular\app\widget\widget.component.ts`.